djfdyuruiry/cnc-new-construction-options/tiberiandawn/lua/scripts/README.md

-- `nco` directory contains the Tiberian Dawn that is bundled with the game release
+- `nco/TiberianDawn` directory contains the `nco.TiberianDawn` module of the lua library that is bundled with the game release
 - All top level scripts are for testing when debugging
 - These files are deployed by [scripts/2.deploy.sh](../../../scripts/2.deploy.sh)